Resize Text: |

 Please also note that handwritten complaint letters are not accepted and all complaints must be type-written in English.

 Q13.
-I am unable to submit my SD, complaint letter and/or supporting documents via email.
-Can I mail to the SMC instead?
+I am unable to submit my Statutory Declaration, complaint letter and/or supporting documents via email.
+Can I mail them to the SMC instead?

 A13.
 If the size of your document is too big to be sent to us via email, you may mail the hardcopy to us instead.
-You may also wish to consider utilising tracked mail services (e.g. registered mails, courier) to ensure that we receive your documents.
-The SMC would not be responsible for any lost mails.
+You may also wish to consider utilising tracked mail services (e.g. registered mail, courier) to ensure that we receive your documents.
+The SMC will not be responsible for any lost mails.

 Q14.
 Is the SMC the right platform for me to obtain compensation from a doctor?

 A14.
-No, the SMC is not the platform to get compensation.
-Under the MRA, if your complaint is found to be valid, the disciplinary framework only allows for the imposition of disciplinary sanctions against doctors.
+No, the SMC is not the platform to obtain compensation.
+Under the Medical Registration Act 1997 (“MRA”), if your complaint is found to be valid, the disciplinary framework only allows for the imposition of disciplinary sanctions against doctors.
 The law does not allow for an order of monetary compensation to be made.
 If you intend to seek monetary compensation from the doctor(s), you should seek your own independent legal advice.

 Please note that if a complaint is found to be frivolous, vexatious, misconceived, or lacking in substance by an Inquiry Committee or a Complaints Committee, the complainant may be ordered to pay costs for the matter to the respondent doctor under section 49 of the MRA.